COP26: Biden attacks China and Russia leaders for missing summit

 Mr Biden made his comments when asked about the role that other countries - including China, Russia and Saudi Arabia - have played in talks so far.

-"The fact that China is trying to assert, understandably, a new role in the world as a world leader - not showing up, come on," Mr Biden said, adding that Xi Jinping's absence was "a big mistake".
+"The fact that China is trying to assert, understandably, a new role in the world as a world leader - not showing up, come on," Mr Biden said, adding that Xi Jinping's absence was a "big mistake".

 He said the same about Mr Putin, saying that Russia's wilderness is burning and their president "stays mum" about the issue.